Destinations Italy Umbria & Le Marche

 You don't need to know wine.

-You need to know what to order with what's on the table.
-Pick a kind of meal, get the wine.
-Umbria and Le Marche aren't Tuscany — they make some of the most interesting wines in central Italy, and almost nobody outside the regions drinks them.
+You need to know what to order against what's on the table.
+Pick a kind of meal, then get the wine.
+These two regions make characterful wines that are still mostly drunk close to home.

 If you're eating… Lamb, wild boar, bistecca Anything cooked over wood or slow-braised.
 The Castelluccio lentil dishes.
 Aged pecorino di Norcia.

-Order Sagrantino di Montefalco Montefalco · Umbria · 33 months aging 100% Sagrantino — only grown here €35–90 · the tannic, age-worthy Umbrian red
+Order Sagrantino di Montefalco Montefalco · Umbria · 33 months aging 100% Sagrantino — Montefalco DOCG only €35–90 · the tannic, age-worthy Umbrian red

 If you're eating… Truffle pasta, egg dishes Strangozzi al tartufo nero.
 Tagliolini al tartufo bianco.
 Anything butter-and-cheese forward.
 Mushroom risotto.